Koskotas scandal: Indictments and assassinations

 Papandreou responded by claiming that the indictment was an effort "to besmirch my political honor and personal honesty," and then added, "is proving more and more to be a pretext for the settling of personal and political accounts [...] mudslinging aimed at the dissolution of PASOK."
 After the indictments, the collaborative government dissolved on 7 October, and a caretaker government under Ioannis Grivas took over until the elections on 5 November.
 On 22 October, there was an assassination attempt against Mitsotakis hours before addressing his supporters in Mytilini on the island of Lesbos.

 National Unity government and 1990 elections

-In the November 1989 elections, New Democracy got 46% of the vote but could still not produce a government.
+In the November 1989 elections, New Democracy won 46% of the vote but still could not form a government.
 All the parties in Parliament (New Democracy, PASOK, and Synaspismos) entered a National Union government, which excluded the leaders of the three parties, under Xenophon Zolotas (a retired banker at the age of 85) as a way out of the deadlock and to restore public trust in political institutions.
 Zolotas resigned in April 1990 due to the inability to reverse the continuous deterioration of the Greek economy under Papandreou's handling in previous years.
 In the elections of April 1990, Mitsotakis received sufficient (by one seat above the threshold) support to form a government, and Papandreou became the opposition leader.
 This marked the end of the political dominance of PASOK in its first era.